golang/vscode-go/docs/settings.md

 Include benchmarks when running all tests in a group.

 Default: `false`
+### `go.testExplorerSetDynamicSubtestRange`

+If true, the source location of dynamically discovered subtests will be set to the source location of the containing function

+Default: `false`
 ### `go.testFlags`

 Flags to pass to `go test`.
 If null, then buildFlags will be used.
 This is not propagated to the language server.